sjneph/satfactor/README.md

 which are binary representations for decimal integers 3 and 7, the factors of 21.

 If an input integer has more than 2 factors, and the SAT problem is solved, the output will be two of the factors only.
-These may not be prime numbers (you could test for that easily in Maxima, Maple, or Mathematica).
-You could input each of them to iencode and try to solve further.
-UNSAT means an input integer was prime.
-The problem of determining if a number is prime is much easier (can be solved in polynomial time in the worst case) than integer factorization.
+These may not be prime numbers (you could test for that easily in Maxima, Maple, or Mathematica), which is a much easier problem.

 Not all SATISFIABILITY solvers output results in the same format.
 You may need to doctor those results slightly.  extract-sat requires a solution file containing a list of integers (on any number of lines).
 For example,